ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 - Install Azure Pipelines in your GitHub account if you haven't already.
 - Authorize Azure Pipelines to access your GitHub resources.
 - Select the pipeline template you want to start from.
 In our case the 'Starter pipeline' will do.
 - An editor is opened where you can configure your pipeline using yaml.
-Remove all content from the .yml file.
+Remove all content.
 We'll start from scratch in the next section.

 #### 3.2 Configure build pipeline